Charlie Adams (English footballer): Brentford

-Louisville City
+Louisville City and return to Stevenage

 On 27 February 2015, Adams transferred to United Soccer League club Louisville City, after impressing manager James O'Connor while on loan at Stevenage.
 He made 21 appearances and scored three goals during a successful 2015 season, which saw City reach the Eastern Conference Finals.
 Despite being one year into a two-year contract, injury problems led to Adams' release at the end of the 2015 season.

-Return to Stevenage

-Adams rejoined Stevenage on a short-term contract on 25 March 2016.
+Adams returned to England to rejoin League Two club Stevenage on a short-term contract on 25 March 2016.
 He made two appearances and was released at the end of the 2015–16 season.

 Real Monarchs

 On 3 August 2016, Adams returned to the United Soccer League to join Real Monarchs.
 In what remained of the 2016 season, he scored one goal in five appearances and followed up in 2017 with 25 appearances and one goal.
 Adams improved his tally to 32 appearances and six goals during the 2018 season, but for the second season running, the Monarchs' campaign ended with defeat in the first round of the Western Conference play-off quarter-finals.
 He was released at the end of the 2018 season, after making 62 appearances and scoring eight goals for the club.